 Artemis the Guardian

 The image on this card shows the Moon goddess with bow drawn, arrow set for flight as she takes aim at some unseen target.
-The sun is slowly sinking in the background, lighting the sky on fire in it's whites, oranges and yellows.
-A doe stands on a rocky outcropping in the back, silhouetted by Artemis's camp fire.
-The goddess of the hunt, the moon, women and children is dressed, not for hunting, but in long skirts, speaking of her relaxed mood in this moment.
-Light glints off a river far below her, speaking of the flow of the mind, emotions and life.
+The sun is slowly sinking in the background, lighting the sky on fire in its whites, oranges and yellows.
+A doe stands on a rocky outcropping in the back, silhouetted by Artemis's campfire.
+The goddess of the hunt, the moon, women, and children is dressed, not for hunting, but in long skirts, speaking of her relaxed mood at this moment.
+Light glints off a river far below her, speaking of the flow of the mind, emotions, and life.
 Her message on the card is, "You and your loved ones are safe and spiritually protected."

 Take a few moments this week to notice where you are "playing" in the depths of your emotional and mental world.
 Are you taking time to come ashore, settling into the physical realm for a time each day to rest and nurture both yourself and those around you?
 Is there some part of you that you are holding hostage, keeping yourself from wearing your true skin and being who you really are to please others?

 When I look at these two cards side-by-side, they seem to carry the message that it is time to wear our true skins, to step out as the sacred Feminine beings that we truly are, because we are safe, protected, and most of all, loved.